telerik/ajax-docs/controls/listview/data-binding/client-side/overview.md

->note All client-side APIs are compatible with the client-side only initialization of RadListView.
+>tip All client-side APIs are compatible with the client-side only initialization of RadListView.
 However, as there is no associated server control, RadListView cannot postback using the fireCommand method, or any other public API that fires a command.
 This method is still used for firing client-side commands.
 >